nazimur-rahiman/sparkle-dental/site/content/services/_index.md

       FAQS

-      1. Is there an upper age limit for receiving dental implants?
+      1. What is age limit for receiving dental implants?

       Ans: Age is not a limiting factor for dental implant candidacy.
-As long as an individual is in good overall health and has sufficient jawbone density to support the implant, they can be considered for the procedure.
+As long as an individual is in good overall health and has sufficient jawbone density to support the implant,  our implant dental team can be consider you for implant procedure.

       2. What care should I take after implant: